haraka/haraka-config/README.md

 * 'data'  - load a flat file containing a list of values, keeping comments and whitespace.
 * 'binary' - load a binary file into a Buffer

-If the ini, json, or yaml files have `.ini`, `.json` or `.yaml` suffixes, the `type` parameter can be omitted.

 See the [File Formats](#file_formats) section below for a more detailed explaination of each of the formats.

+# Usage

+    // From within a plugin:
+    var cfg = this.config.get(name, [type], [callback], [options]);

+This will load the file config/rambling.paths in the Haraka directory.

+`name` is not a full path, but a filename in the config/ directory.
+For example:

+    var cfg = this.config.get('rambling.paths', 'list');

+`type` can be any of the types listed above.

+If the file name has an `.ini`, `.json` or `.yaml` suffix, the `type` parameter can be omitted.

 `callback` is an optional callback function that will be called when an update is detected on the file after the configuration cache has been updated by re-reading the file.
-You can use this to refresh configuration variables within your plugin if you are not calling `config.get` within one of the hooks (e.g. if you use the `register()` function):
+Use this to refresh configuration variables within your plugin.
+Example:

 `````javascript
 var cfg;  // variable global to this plugin only